Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 2. Remove the cap.
 Do not throw away the cap.

-3. Carefully pour 79 mL of Purified Water into the EVRYSDI bottle to yield the 0.75 mg/mL oral solution.
+3. Carefully pour 79 mL of purified water into the EVRYSDI bottle to yield the 0.75 mg/mL oral solution.
 Do not mix EVRYSDI with formula or milk.

-4. Insert the Press-In bottle adapter into the bottle opening by pushing it down against the bottle lip.
+4. Insert the press-in bottle adapter into the bottle opening by pushing it down against the bottle lip.
 Ensure it is completely pressed against the bottle lip.

 6. Write the date of expiration of the constituted oral solution (calculated as 64 days after constitution) and the lot number on the bottle label.
 Peel off the part of the bottle label that has the expiration date of the powder.